Unblonded/packet-edit/README.md

 1. caused antivirus conflicts
 2. now allows us to have more powerful menu function
 3. faster menu rendering time when opening Gui
+4. and was only able to work on windows

 Beside all this shit above:
-this client has lots of insparation from meteor client, cus i ran out of ideas half way. reguarding that the client works very well it has a powerful looking gui, and saves configs in a folder in your game work directory ex. ```.minecraft/packet-edit/config.json```
+this client has lots of insparation from meteor client, cus i ran out of ideas half way. wait also btw it can be used on Windows, Mac Os, and Linux (havent tested on Linux) reguarding that the client works very well it has a powerful looking gui, and saves configs in a folder in your game work directory ex. ```.minecraft/packet-edit/config.json```